Investment Management for Nonprofits and Associations

 What Nonprofit Investment Management Includes

 Nonprofit and association investment management goes beyond selecting investments.
 It covers the full cycle of building, monitoring, maintaining, and reporting on an investment portfolio that is aligned with your Investment Policy Statement, reserve structure, and spending needs.
-When these elements are connected, your board and committee can oversee the investment program with the context they need to evaluate whether it is performing as expected.
+When these elements are connected, your board and committee can oversee the investment program with the context they need to evaluate whether it is performing in line with the investment policy.

 Asset Allocation